-C: Bank of India (Tanzania) Ltd & Bank of India (New Zealand) Ltd (Subsidiaries)
+C: Bank of India (Tanzania) Ltd, Bank of India (New Zealand) Ltd (Subsidiaries) andBank Of India(Uganda)Ltd.

 Operational risk is the risk of direct or indirect loss arising from a variety of causes associated with the bank's processes, personnel, technology and infrastructure, and from external factors other than credit, market, liquidity risks such as those arising from legal and regulatory requirements and generally accepted standards of corporate behavior.
 Operational risk arises from all the bank's activities.